FrostSource/alyxlib/docs/components/classes.md

-# Entity Classes

 Entity classes are a core component of AlyxLib, which simplifies the process of creating and managing entities with shared behavior.
 Entity classes allow you to define a set of properties and functions that can be shared across multiple entities, making it easier to create complex behaviors and interactions between entities.

 Overview of features:

-- Automatic state saving
+- Automatic variable saving/loading
 - Multiple inheritance
--
+- Easy hooks for outputs and events

-## Basic Declaration
+## Basic declaration

 An entity class is declared using the `entity()` function.